 By Justin Vellucci

 Justin Vellucci is a freelance writer living in Pittsburgh.
-This originally ran in the Pittsburgh Jewish Chronicle.
+This originally appeared in the Pittsburgh Jewish Chronicle.